Word of the Day Wednesday: Expected Family Contribution (EFC)

 - The same formula is used for all families applying for federal financial aid

 - The EFC is not the amount a family will pay for college, and it is not the amount of financial aid a student will receive

 - Colleges subtract each student's EFC from the college's total cost, and then fill in all or part of the remaining difference (called the financial need or eligibility) with financial aid

 - The EFC makes no assumptions about how a family will pay for educational expenses

 - The EFC formula does not take into account a family's personal debt (i.e. credit cards, car loans, personal debt)

 - An EFC can be 0

 - If a student has already filed a FAFSA, the EFC will be listed on the upper right-hand corner of the Student Aid Report (SAR).
-Students just beginning the college search process who would like an EFC estimate can use the FAFSA4caster or MEFA's EFC Calculator.
+Students just beginning the college search process who would like an EFC estimate can use MEFA's EFC Calculator.
 This is just an estimate but can help in planning for college expenses.